 19) Meditate before sleep

 Meditating is a great form of relaxing both your body and your mind.
 This age-old relaxation technique can greatly reduce insomnia and sleep troubles in adults and kids alike.
 When done before bedtime, it promotes inner peace and calmness.
 According to the researchers, meditation may increase melatonin and serotonin, decrease blood pressure, and reduce heart rate – all vital to happiness and good health!

 These smooth pillowcases have always been seen being used by the beauty queens on the silver screen, and it’s for good reason.
 Unlike typical cotton pillowcases, these smoother options help your skin and hair retain its natural moisture.
 This prevents fine lines from turning into deep wrinkles, and hair from being frizzy and dry… all leading to a healthier and younger looking you!

 There you have it; 20 sleep habits for a healthier, younger you.
 Because we listed so many of them, you can pick and choose what works for you, but try to implement as many as you can and stick with them.

 A good night’s sleep is closer than you think.
 There is no reason why this important part of our lives should take a back seat.
 After all, we’re spending more than a third of our lives in our beds.

 If you’re in the market for a new mattress, let us help you in finding the perfect one.
-Visit our online shop or visit our store at 4915 E Broadway Ave, Tampa, Florida.
+Visit our article below, “6 Signs it’s time for a new mattress” or visit our store at 4915 E Broadway Ave, Tampa, Florida.